Hsankesara/The-Tweets-of-Wisdom/README.md

 ### Inspiration

 I downloaded this dataset for many reasons.
 The most important one is that I want to know how similar these tweets are.
 Also, I like to know what makes some tweets viral and what factors affect a viral tweet.
 I explore these and many more questions in my notebook which you can find in the repository itself.
+You can

 ### Contact Me